veniamin-ilmer/veniamin-ilmer.github.io/fats.md

 * Avocado
 * Olive oil

+A few notes:

+* Companies sometimes like to take a good product, like Canola Oil, are ruin it by hydrogenating it, turning it into a trans fat.
+Check the labels to make sure.
-Note, there is incorrect information online about a "toxic monunsaturated fat" called Erucic acid.
+* There is incorrect information online about a "toxic monunsaturated fat" called Erucic acid.
 Erucic acid is toxic to rats in high quantities, but has been found to not be toxic to any other animals, including humans.

 ## Polyunsaturated Fats